pmachaux/graphql-auto-queries/README.md

 ## Incoming features

-- Optimize count query in mongo if no selected fields
 - Federation support as subgraph
+- Add option for default limit and max limit in queries
 - PostGres connector

 ## Usage Example